Workday

 Research topics: robots, voice assistants

-In order to support frontline workers beyond their responsibilities, we explored TEMI*, a robot that proactively reminds workers to clock in and out, schedule time off, and many other tasks to help them stay compliant and informed.
+After brainstorming ideas, we explored TEMI*, a robot assistant that could proactively remind workers to clock in and out, schedule time off, and perform many other tasks to help them stay compliant and informed.

 *Disclaimer: TEMI is not a product of Workday.
 Our project is an app built into a TEMI robot.